H-B WOODLAWN TECHNOLOGY CODE OF ETHICS

 6. Respect intellectual property and copyright laws.

-Protect yourself when using the Internet.
+Protect yourself when using the Internet and be respectful of others at all times.
 Report any incidents of

 cyber bullying such as personal attacks and threats to you, others or